-If you are educating your child at home the council might ask you to provide details of the work your child is doing so that it can decide whether your child is receiving a suitable education.
-Council officers might ask to visit your home to monitor the education that was being provided.
-We could look at complaints where you felt that:
+If you are educating your child at home and it appears to the the council they are not receiving suitable education, it might ask you to provide details of the work your child is doing so it can decide.
+We could look at complaints where:

-- the council was putting unreasonable demands on you in requiring you to supply excessive information about the educational provision you were making for your child, or
+- the council has breached government guidance, or its own policies in checking the educational provision you are making for your child, or

-- the council did not respond appropriately to any requests for guidance about home education you made.
+- the council has not responded appropriately to any requests for guidance about home education you made.

 If your child is unable to attend school and the council is not providing the tuition you believe it should we could look at complaints where:

 - the council has failed to make the minimum provision